-GRADE: B
+THE GRADE: B

-TIME: 6 hours hiking plus 4 hours driving.
-DISTANCE: 6-8 km plus 240 km drive.
+AMPHITHEATRE TIME: 6 hours hiking plus 4 hours driving.
+ASCENT DISTANCE: 6-8 km plus 240 km drive.
+(2926m) TERRAIN: Steep at times but on a reason

 TERRAIN: Steep at times but on a reasonable path.
 Narrow ledges to cross with two chain ladders to climb to reach the summit.
 Need a head for heights.